ShadowRon/smokeleaf-industry-reborn/README.md

 The research tree has been revamped to make access to smokeleaf items more accessible.
 Depending on a classic/tribal start, you will start with some basic research already completed.
 CBD has been lowered from 'Smokeleaf pharmacology' and locked behind 'Industrial smokeleaf processing' instead.
 This, I feel, better reflects a gradual understanding of the medicinal benefits of smokeleaf.

-#### Recipes and Market Value

-Many recipes have been adjusted to be more balanced, both on ingredient requirements and work needed.
-Some recipes were extremely strong, some needed major help.
-Now all items from this mod follow RimWorld's standard method for determining market value (ingredient cost + work*0.216).
-The prices of everything will seem more reasonable when it comes to buying and selling.
-Rest assured, any efforts your pawns make working with smokeleaf will be profitable.

-Some single item recipes have been removed, also a few bulk recipes.
-The cost of vanilla herbal medicine and industrial medicine have also been slightly tweaked.
-Did you know that in core RimWorld you are always better off buying medicine than making your own?
-Making medicine costs more money in materials alone, without even factoring in the work needed!
-I changed this, which I think will encourage players to make their own medicine while also considering smokeleaf medicine as a good alternative.

-All recipe and price changes have been made in the spirit of balance.

 \
 \